Commercial content | 18+ | T&C's Apply

 The Watford players salary are reported to be amongst the lowest in the Premier League.
 However, since the club retained their Premier League status, Watford player wages may be increased.

 There is also a Watford Hall of Fame.
-The latest inductee is Stewart Scullion, who scored 49 goals in 317 appearances for the Hornets.
+The latest inductee is Tom Walley, a former player, youth coach, reserve manager and first-team coach.

-The current Watford F.C manager is Walter Mazzarri.
-Mazzarri took the reigns at Watford in the summer of 2016.
+The current Watford F.C manager is Javi Gracia.
+Gracia took the reigns at Watford in January 2018.

-Walter Mazzarri replaced Quique Sanchez Flores, whose stay at the club lasted for just one season.
+Gracia replaced Marco Silva, who lasted just seven months in charge.
+Silva took charge after the dismissal of Walter Mazzarri.
+Mazzari replaced Quique Sanchez Flores, whose stay at the club lasted for just one season.
 In that 2015/2016 season, though, he consolidated Watford’s Premier League place and took the Hornets to an FA Cup semi-final.

 Flores, in turn, replaced Slavisa Jokanovic, who took Watford to their second place finish in the Championship in the 2014/2015 season.